MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     | Operation | **Increase percent by** (review other choices) |
     | Cool down (minutes) | **5** |
     | Percentage | **50** |

+    >**Note**: The default of Operation is "Increase count by",you need to change it to "Increase percent by"

     ![Screenshot of the scaling add rule page.](../media/az104-lab08-scale-rule.png)